awsdocs/aws-codestar-user-guide/doc_source/how-to-create-project.md

          + *stackParameters*: Optional\.
 Contains key\-value pairs to be passed to AWS CloudFormation\.
 These are the parameters, if any, your toolchain template is set up to reference\.
          + *role*: Optional\.
 The role used to create your toolchain resources in your account\.
 The role is required as follows:
            + If the role is not provided, AWS CodeStar uses the default service role created for your account if the toolchain is an AWS CodeStar quickstart template\.
 If the service role doesn't exist in your account, you can create one\.
 For information, see [Step 2: Create the AWS CodeStar Service Role](setting-up.md#setting-up-create-service-role)\.
            + You must provide the role must if you are uploading and using your own custom toolchain template\.
 You can create a role based on the AWS CodeStar service role and policy statement\.
-For an example of this policy statement, see [AWS CodeStar Service Role Policy](adh-policy-examples.md#adh-policy-service-role) \.
+For an example of this policy statement, see [ AWSCodeStarServiceRole Policy](security_iam_id-based-policy-examples.md#security_iam_id-based-policy-examples-service-role) \.
        + *tags*: Optional\.
 The tags attached to your AWS CodeStar project\.
 **Note**
 These tags are not attached to the resources contained in the project\.